 Looking for a good video game for younger kids?
 Just in time to coincide with the UglyDolls movie release comes the new game UglyDolls: An Imperfect Adventure!
 The game is available for PC, PS4, Xbox One and Nintendo Switch and is rated E for Everyone.
-Scroll to the bottom for a chance to win a free game code for the Nintendo Switch!

 In this brand new UglyDolls adventure, Uglyville is under siege by robots from a town called Perfection.
 They can’t handle all the quirkiness of Uglyville and are intent on making it and its inhabitants all perfect.
 Gamers play as heroes Moxy or Ox as they band together with their UglyDolls friends to send these unwelcome robots home.

 My four-year-old son enjoyed the colorful characters and easy game play.
 It’s a very simple quest type game where you need to collect certain objects to advance to the next round.
 You also collect items then “spend” them on crafting objects that help with your quest.
 The crafting and item inventory can get a little complicated, and parents will have to read the instructions and help younger kids play the game.

 Your goal is to eventually rid the town of pesky robots, and the other characters walk you through the tasks you need to complete.
 You can even use a location balloon and then just follow the arrow on screen to find your next object.
 There’s also a map, but I found it hard to follow because the town has very few stand-out landmarks and it all kind of looks the same after running around the board over and over.

 There’s no violence besides the occasional robot attack, and even that’s mild.
 And the characters don’t “die,” they just disappear when their heart meter runs out and then reappear back near the beginning spot.
 So kids can just keep playing and not get too frustrated.